Canonical bases and new applications of increasing and decreasing subsequences to invariant theory: The main results

-if the rows and columns of $A$ are ordered by any total order of $\B$, $\C$ compatible with the Coxeter length function.
-In consequence, the $c(\sigma)$, $c(w)$ in \eqref{e:problem} are all expressible as integral linear combinations of the various $X_{\varphi(\sigma')}$, $X_{\psi(w')}$. \end{thm}
+of the systems in \eqref{e:4}, as $\sigma'$ varies over $\B$ and $w'$ varies over $\C$.
+By Theorem~\ref{t:3}, these subsystems have unitriangular coefficient matrices

-\begin{proof} The proof is essentially the same in each case.
-The main task is to define combinatoricial maps $\varphi$, $\psi$ into $[n]^r \times [n]^r$ appropriate to each situation.
-This is done in Sections \ref{sec:1}, \ref{sec:2} below.
-We show that the combinatorics satisfy the following two essential properties: \begin{enumerate} {(\roman{enumi})} \item The maps $\varphi$, $\psi$ are injective. \item If $\varphi(\sigma) = (\ui,\uj)$, $\psi(w) = (\ui,\uj)$ then $\sigma$, $w$ is the unique permutation in $\B$, $\C$ of minimal Coxeter length such that $\ui \sigma = \uj$, $w \uj = \ui$, respectively. \end{enumerate} Property (i) implies that we are picking out the correct number of equations, and Property (ii) implies the unitriangularity statement.
-These properties for $\varphi$ are proved in Proposition \ref{p:2}, and for $\psi$ in Proposition \ref{p:3}.
-This concludes the proof, modulo the definition of the combinatorics and the proof that they do satisfy the above properties. \end{proof}
+if their rows and columns are ordered by any total ordering of $\B$, $\C$ compatible with the Coxeter length function.
+We observe that the matrices $A_\Phi$ and $A_\Psi$ are $(0,1)$-matrices.
+To see this, notice that for any $\sigma \in \Sym_r$ or $w \in W_n$, we have